garrandall/popular-music-data/tracks/back-to-the-bullet-saraya.md

 Past the bar we used to go, whoa
 Anywhere that you might be
 Oh, that's where my body leads me
-Ooh, it's the only place I know
+Oh, it's the only place I know
 Gonna follow where it leads me
 Even if I don't wanna go